 Any advice or recommendation that we offer to you, will only be given after we have assessed your needs and objectives.
 We will also take into account any restrictions that you wish to place on the type of products you would be willing to consider.

 Our mortgage services are designed to provide you with the best mortgage solution for your needs.
 We advise on mortgage products, this means that we will make a recommendation for you after we have assessed your needs.

-A combination of fee and commission from the mortgage lender
+A combination of a fee from you, our client and commission from the mortgage lender.

-Our usual fee for a new mortgage transaction is £399 split into two parts, engagement and completion
+Our usual fee for a new mortgage transaction is split into two parts, application and offer.